 If you are travelling from the Northern Broads you could arrive early, moor up and wait till it is safe to continue.
 Yarmouth has a rise and fall of in excess of 6 ft so you need to leave plenty of slack on the ropes if you decide to stay.
 Yarmouth Yacht Station Tel: 01493 842794 or 07766398238.

 The closest moorings to Yarmouth going North is just beyond The Stracey Arms wind pump located on the left hand side of the river approx 9 miles away so bear this in mind if it is anywhere nearing dark.
-There is are numerous moorings and a bar/restaurant.
-There is a small charge for mooring overnight £4 when I was there Sept 2012.
+There are numerous moorings which are chargeable for staying overnight.

 Please click here for more detailed advice on crossing Breydon Water and cruising through Yarmouth.